HomeDing/homeding.github.io/elementinterface.md

 * `_atob` for boolean values
 * `atoi` for numeric values is given from the esp8266 library.

-Within this method the set() of the master class (e.g. `ret = Element::set(name, value);`) needs to be called whenever the action is not handled in a meaningful way or when the name is unknown.
+Within this method the set() of the Element class (e.g. `ret = Element::set(name, value);`) needs to be called whenever the action is not handled in a meaningful way or when the name is unknown.

 ### start()

-In some cases the element need to implement a further initialision after all configuration properties are known but before the loop starts.
+In some cases the element need to implement a further initialization after all configuration properties are known but before the loop starts.
 This can be implemented in the start method.

+If there is no need for initialization of your element you can leave this method unimplemented in the SwitchElement.cpp file and can remove the function definition from the class definition in SwitchElement.h.

 As a default elements are started after a network was connected only so they will not be activated in case of the network is not available or not configured yet.

+### loop()

+This function is called constantly like usual in the Arduino framework.
+It should return as fast as possible to give time to all the other activated elements.

+There are several mechanisms like state machines to split a more complex task into smaller pieces.
+This approach should be followed in implementing the loop() function for longer running processes.

 ### Class initialize